toan-et/dart-basic/README.md

  ```
 - Pretty code [2 marks]
   - Use arrow function
-  - Show() has one optional parameter note named option parameter
+  - Show() has one optional parameter not named option parameter
   - ...